hilshong2580/cs326-final-zeta/docs/milestone3.md

 14. Apply the heroku's postgres, set tup the environment data in HeroKu website.
 15. Debug the program in this project, fix many bug.
 16. Group working on project and help teammate solve problem.
+17. Remove the not necessary html, js, folder from project.